 If you’ve recently left your job, you might be able to continue receiving coverage through your work’s health plan through the Consolidated Omnibus Budget Reconciliation Act (COBRA).
 A COBRA plan can last up to 18 months or even longer depending on your situation.
-This option can get quite pricy if your organization has a high COBRA rate, but it may be worth exploring as a temporary solution while shopping around for a plan that better suits your needs.
+This option might get pricy, but you can explore COBRA as a temporary solution while shopping around for a plan that better suits your needs.

 Where to shop for health insurance if you’re unemployed

 Luckily, there are many health insurance companies that want you as a member.
 This means you’ll have plenty of options to choose from so you can find your best fit.
 Here’s where you can get started.